ckochx/ElixirNoDeps/elixirconf_presentation.md

 -->

 <!-- Speaker notes:
 "The old paradigm of writing and maintaining code is dead and dying.
 Embrace the tools at hand.
+Libraries/ deps are one way to manage the fact that it is too time consuming to reimplement the same bit of functionality in every codebase.
+But now we are less constrained by the time it takes the write the code.
+And as a side effect you get code visibility and explicitness (for free)

 One of the core principals of Elixir is: Be explicit.
 Have your code tell you what it does.
 Don't rely on indirection or magic."

-Connect this back to Elixir's philosophy -->
+[Connect this back to Elixir's philosophy] -->

 ---